 How much is the deposit and when does it have to be paid?

+This is one of the most important house viewing questions.
 Before you commit to anything, find out exactly how much you’ll be expected to pay upfront and by when.
 Ensure the deposit is protected through a Tenancy Deposit Scheme.

 Can you see a copy of the tenancy agreement you’ll have to sign?

 Before you sign any papers, make sure you read through the tenancy agreement carefully and ask any questions before you write your signature.
 Is it clear what the terms are and what the consequences are if either you or the landlord breaks any of the terms?
 If you are in any doubt or you’d like a second opinion, check with your local Citizens Advice Bureau.